 Detailed information on expanded use of clearing houses, such as types of products to be cleared and central counterparties to be used.

-BHCs should also provide detailed information on any alternative Basel III and Dodd-Frank action plans in the event the firm falls short of the targets outlined in the Capital Plan, and trigger events that would result in a need to pursue any alternative action plans.
+BHCs should also provide detailed information on any alternative Regulatory Capital Transitions action plans in the event the firm falls short of the targets outlined in the Capital Plan, and trigger events that would result in a need to pursue any alternative action plans.

-A supporting document related to an alternative Basel III and Dodd-Frank action plan should be titled: BHCRSSD_BHCMNEMONIC_BASEL3DFA_ALTACTION#_YYMMDD.
+A supporting document related to an alternative Regulatory Capital Transitions action plan should be titled: BHCRSSD_BHCMNEMONIC_REGCAPTRANS_ALTACTION#_YYMMDD.

 Schedule E – Operational Risk